armapituhas/Alorie/README.md

 ## FEATURES!!

 - You can now log food from a photo, and get estimated calorie/macro breakdown
-- Daily and weekly goal calories
+- See everything logged today, calorie total, and goal progress
+- Estimate your daily calorie needs from height, weight, age, sex, and activity level (Mifflin-St Jeor formula); sets it as your daily goal automatically

 ## Planned features

-- Tag entries by meal (breakfast/lunch/dinner/snack)
-- And more!
+- something ig liol

 (the bot only works when i turn it on, i will be posting it on render or sumn when i finish it)